 Introduction to Kirby, Texas

 Kirby, Texas, in Bexar county, is 7 miles E of San Antonio, Texas.
-Part of the surrounding San Antonio metro area, the city is not isolated and is home to some 8,673 residents.
+Kirby is part of the surrounding San Antonio metro area.

 In the early 1900's, Kirby was founded by German immigrants as an agricultural community.
 The area mostly consisted of farmers in 1920, and German was the language commonly spoken.
 The city was named the Kirby yard that belonged to the Southern Pacific Railroad which passed through the town.
 In the 1950's, many people who worked in the Randolph AFB settled in Kirby which changed the population from largely agricultural to military.
 The city was incorporated in 1955.
 Many farm failures were caused by a two-year long drought which began in 1957.
 Farmers sold their agricultural land to the city which led to the development of roads and homes which enabled the city to grow to what it is today.